Numeric input with attached increment and decrement buttons for tight quantity controls.

 Data slots and attributes: the component sets these for CSS targeting:

-data-slot="input-stepper"on the root (InputShellforconnected,divforseparated).data-variant="connected" | "separated"on the root.data-slot="input-stepper-decrement"anddata-slot="input-stepper-increment"on the buttons.data-slot="input-stepper-cell"on the center cell.data-slot="input-stepper-control"on the inner<input>.data-slot="input-stepper-cell-shell"on the wrapper shell (separated variant only).- Inherited from
+data-slot="input-stepper"on the root (InputGroupShellforsplit,divfordetached).data-variant="split" | "detached"on the root.data-slot="input-stepper-decrement"anddata-slot="input-stepper-increment"on the buttons.data-slot="input-stepper-cell"on the center cell.data-slot="input-stepper-prefix"on the leadingprefixnode (Pro only).data-slot="input-stepper-control"on the inner<input>.data-slot="input-stepper-cell-shell"on the wrapper shell (detached variant only).- Inherited from

 Fieldvia the input shell context:data-size,data-invalid,data-disabled,data-loading.